Haji Bektash Veli: From the Vilayetname

 From the Vilayetname (or: The Saintly Exploits of Hacı Bektaş Veli):

 After Lokman Perende had returned from the hajj, the erenler (saints) of Khorasan came to offer him their respects.
 When they saw a spring flowing from the middle of the mekteb, they said, "We have been here before many times and had never seen such spring."
 Lokman Perende replied, "This is by the blessings of Hunkar Haji Bektash."
 The erenler asked, "Who is this Hunkar Haji Bektash?"
 Lokman Perende said, "Haji Bektash Hunkar is this beloved one," and he then pointed to the young Bektash.
 The erenler said, "That one is still a child.
 How on earth could he become a haji?"
-Lokman Perende then described to the gathering the all of the miracles of Haji Bektash one by one and then said, "While I was performing my prayer at the Kaabah, Bektash was always there praying next to me.
+Lokman Perende then described to the gathering all of the miracles of Haji Bektash one by one and then said, "While I was performing my prayer at the Kaabah, Bektash was always there praying next to me.
 When we completed our prayer, he would vanished."
 The erenler said, "Where could this boy have found this extraordinary capability?"
 Then Hunkar Haji Bektash opened his blessed mouth and said, "I am the secret of the exalted Imam Ali, who is the dispenser of the River Kawthar and who is the Lion of Allah, the Emperor of Sainthood and the Commander of the Faithful.
 My origin and family line is from him.
 These many miracles are my inheritance which is granted by Allah.
 It should not be surprising to anyone that miracles like these appear from me, for this is the Power of God."

 The erenler of Khorasan said, "If, in reality, you are the secret of the Shah, he has marks.
 Show these marks to us and we shall believe."
 Now the sign of Hazreti Ali was this; in the middle of his blessed hand he had a beautiful mole of emerald tone.
 So Hazreti Hunkar Haji Bektash Veli opened his sanctified hand and showed his palm.
 They all saw that there, in the middle his palm, was a beautiful emerald mole.
 The erenler said, "The Commander of the Faithful also had a beautiful emerald mole on his blessed forehead."
 Hunkar Haji Bektash Veli removed the skull cap from his blessed head and all saw a divinely illuminated mole of emerald tint between his brow.
 All of the erenler begged for forgiveness, saying, "O Dervish of the Dervishes, we have been sorely mistaken."
 They surrendered to him asserting, "These are indeed miracles."